About me – “Der Blecherne Alex” introduces himself

 The long road with the side job “Passion

 It went on like that for many years.
 Besides my main job, making unique pieces, going to markets, etc., that was very exhausting!
-With time I sold more and more Knives on markets and so I focused more on that and it went better and better and as it is then and the financial pressure on account of good business decreases the nature changes.
+With time I sold more and more knife at markets and so I focused more on it and it went better and better and as it is then and the financial pressure on the basis of good business decreases the nature changes.
 You then also radiate it and business goes better.
 With everything I made, I was always very careful about what I used and where I sourced it from.
 That’s probably my biggest strength – I know how to get special materials and I’m good with most people, so I’m very proud of the materials I’ve collected over the years.
 (By the way – I also buy your materials!)

 But one thing has never left me.
 I deal a lot with nature-loving people and everything I produce is related to credibility and authenticity.
 Does this go along with my main job, I do have a safety net under me, with my main job.
 AND THE ANSWER WAS, NO!!!